frankowobu/Transport-Ticket-Booking/README.md

 - Ticket booking and cancellation by passengers
 - Creation and update of routes by admin
 - Search for available Bus transport schedules based on the chosen route by passengers
+- Preview of all available tickets for each passenger

 ## Technologies
 - Java